FacePalmDev/CityWeatherApp/readme.md

 ## PostMan Scripts
 I've included some postman scripts to help you test the api.
 Sure things might need a little tweaking to work on your machine (e.g. port numers etc...).

+## Tools used
+* Serilog - Great logging extension, very versetile.
+I also chose the rolling file Sink so as not to clog the server up with logs.
+* RestSharp - Simplifying RESTful requests
+* Entity Framework
+* StructureMap - Dependency Injection chosen for it's simplicity.
+You also don't need to define every single map with default conventions.
+I felt this would reduce lines of code.
+* AutoMapper - because who wants to spend all day mapping models to models?
+* SpecFlow - BDD Test runner allowing me to write out Gerkin Specs which are bound to integration tests.
+* MSTest - Kept it quite basic for unit testing.
+* Moq - Again it's a nice simple mocking engine.
+I didn't need anything more complex.
+* Fluent Assertions - For test readability.

+## Technical Debt
+There were time constraints and sometimes in the real world a quick fix is needed.
+That doesn't mean I've forgotten about the potential issues.
+Each one I spotted I marked with a //todo.